Red Curry Noodle Soup

 - 1 15-ounce can coconut milk

-- 2 tbsp low sodium soy sauce
+- 2 tablespoons low sodium soy sauce

-- 2 tbsp peanut butter optional
+- 2 tablespoons peanut butter optional

-- 14 oz udon noodles
+- 14 oz udon noodles I used fresh

 - cilantro, lime wedges for serving